OCALA FIRE RESCUE

 Job Classification: Firefighter/EMT

 Candidates must complete FireTEAM and CPAT testing.
+All testing must be completed by October 2, 2020.

 Your CPAT and FireTEAM certifications can't expire and must remain current until the end of the hiring process which is to be determined with the next active posting.